Bjonze/Public-Cardiac-CT-Dataset/README.md

 - [Visualization](#visualization)

 ## Introduction
-This is the data described in the publication (please cite this article if you use the data):
+This is the data described in the publication:

 *Bjørn Hansen, Jonas Pedersen, Klaus F. Kofoed, Oscar Camara, Rasmus R. Paulsen and Kristine Sørensen.*
 **A Public Cardiac CT Dataset Featuring the Left Atrial Appendage.**